shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-audio-inventory.md

 ---
-title: Microsoft Invest - Buying Audio Inventory
+title: Microsoft Invest - Buy Audio Inventory
 description: In this article, learn how to buy audio inventory on the Xandr Platform.
 You can optimize the process by using Xandr's buy-side workflow.
 ---

-# Buy Audio Inventory in Microsoft Invest
+# Buy audio inventory in Microsoft Invest

 You can buy audio inventory on Xandr using our optimized buy-side workflow.